 ἐστιν: PAI 3s, εἰμί, 1) to be, to exist, to happen, to be present

-1. This is an interesting use of the word μαρτυρέω, ‘to witness.’
+1. This is an interesting use of the word μαρτυρέω, which is a familiar term for Bible readers as ‘to witness.’
 One expects a direct object, in the accusative case, to say that they ‘witnessed him.’
-But, it the verb has a direct object in the dative case, which typically would be, ‘they witnessed to him.’
+Here, the object of the verb is in the dative case, which typically infers an indirect object with a preposition, like ‘they witnessed to him.’
 But, it does not seem to be the case that the crowds are bearing witness ‘to’ Jesus, but are looking at one another and speaking ‘about’ him, which typically would have the preposition πἐρὶ or ‘of’ him in the genitive case.
-Of note, this phrase, ἐμαρτύρουν αὐτῷ, becomes “spoke well of him” in the NRSV, NIV, and ESV.
+In my rough translation, I am going with to him, but for a more refined translation I like “spoke well of him” in the NRSV, NIV, and ESV.

 2. The question regarding Jesus’ family could be fairly benign and, coming on the heels of people speaking well (if that is how one chooses to interpret ‘μαρτυρέω’) and ‘marveling,’ one could expect that it is well-intended.
 However, the word ‘marvel’ (θαυμάζω) in Luke has a long use and not every time is positive.
 It could be a challenge.
 In Luke 9:43-44, just after Jesus liberates a young man from demonic oppression, Luke says that when the people are marveling at Jesus, he turns to his disciples and tells them (for the second time) that he will be crucified.